Lab 3 - Git & C++ Project Template

 1. Create a project on the web page of your Git service.

-2. Clone project to the local
+2. Clone the project to your local machine.

 3. Create the following project structure